BentoBoxWorld/docs/docs/addons/Biomes/index.md

     !!! success "Output"
         The output is a `Map<String, Object>` with the following keys:

-        - `uniqueId`: the same id that was passed to this handler.
+        - `uniqueId`: String - the unique ID of the requested biome.
-        - `world`: a string that represents world name where biome operates.
+        - `world`: String - the name of the world where the biome is available.
-        - `biome`: a string that represents Minecraft Biome name.
+        - `biome`: String - the name of the corresponding Minecraft biome.
-        - `name`: a string object of display name for the biome.
+        - `name`: String - the display name for the biome.
-        - `deployed`: a boolean object of deployment status.
-        - `description`: List of strings that represents biomes description.
+        - `deployed`: Boolean - `true` if the biome is deployed, `false` otherwise.
+        - `description`: List<String> - the description for the biome.
-        - `icon`: ItemStack object that represents biome.
+        - `icon`: ItemStack - the item that represents the biome in GUIs.
-        - `order`: Integer object of order number for the given biome.
+        - `order`: Integer - the order number for the given biome.
-        - `cost`: Integer that represents biomes change the cost.
+        - `cost`: Integer - the cost to use the biome.
-        - `level`: Long that represents minimal island level for this biome to work.
+        - `level`: Long - the minimum Island Level required in order to use the biome.
-        - `permissions`: Set of strings that represent required permissions.
+        - `permissions`: Set<String> - the list of permissions required in order to use the biome.

     !!! failure
         This handler will return an empty map if the `biomeId` has not been provided or if the `biomeId` could not be found in the database.

-    !!! example
+    !!! example "Code example"
-        Code example.
+        ```java
+        public Map<String, Object> getBiomeData(String biomeId) {
+            return (Map<String, Object>) new AddonRequestBuilder()
+                .addon("Biomes")
+                .label("biome-data")
+                .addMetadata("biomeId", biomeId)
+                .request();
+        }
+        ```

 === "biomes-list"